 If you like Italian food, then I have the place for you.

 This is a local secret.
 It has the best Italian food in all of Amsterdam.
-Their fresh, wood oven pizza and caprese salad is to die for!
+Their fresh, wood oven pizza and Caprese salad are to die for!
 Make sure you get here early because there is often quite the wait.

 Price Range: €€